mrke/mrke.github.io/_models/MicroClimate-Models.md

 <p>
 The NicheMapR package has a range of functions useful in the computations of microclimates.
 These include functions for computing the physical properties of dry and humid air (functions <a href="https://github.com/mrke/NicheMapR/blob/master/R/DRYAIR.R">DRYAIR</a>, <a href="https://github.com/mrke/NicheMapR/blob/master/R/WETAIR.R">WETAIR</a>).
 Some empirical and theoretical details about the properties of air are also to be found in the  <a href="https://mrke.github.io/NicheMapR/inst/doc/properties-of-air">properties of air vignette</a>.
 <p>
-The microclimate model of the NicheMapR package (Kearney and Porter 2017) comprises an R wrapper script that communicates with the FORTRAN code (function <a href="https://github.com/mrke/NicheMapR/blob/master/R/microrun.R">microrun</a>) and a set of environmental database-specific functions that collate and transform the required input data for submission to the microrun function.
+The microclimate model of the NicheMapR package (Kearney and Porter 2017) comprises an R wrapper script that communicates with the <a href="https://github.com/mrke/NicheMapR/tree/master/src">FORTRAN code</a> (function <a href="https://github.com/mrke/NicheMapR/blob/master/R/microrun.R">microrun</a>) and a set of environmental database-specific functions that collate and transform the required input data for submission to the microrun function.
 Specifically, functions are:
 <p>
 <a href="https://github.com/mrke/NicheMapR/blob/master/R/micro_global.R">micro_global</a> which connects to the global monthly database of climate conditions developed by New et al. (2002), on a ~10x10 km grid averaged over 1960 to 1990;
 <p>